reymon359/book-sentences/books/clean-architecture/README.md

 Good architects design the policy so that decisions about the details can be delayed and deferred for as long as possible.

 ## Chapter 16 Independence

+A good architecture must support:
+- The use cases and operation of the system.
+- The maintenance of the system.
+- The development of the system.
+- The deployment of the system.

 ## Use Cases
 ## Operation
 ## Development